“Venturing into areas

 “Just make mine a regular…”

-“Aww, add a little spice, get more adventurous in your old age, professor.
+“Aww, add a little spice, get more adventurous in your old age, doc.
 Try the Stripper, or the Cannibal—how about the French Connection?”

 “Thanks, but I always do the jumbo regular back at Tom’s Tavern…”

 “Jumbo?
-Then go for the amazing Liberation—avocado-bacon-pomegranate—medium rare.
+Then go for their amazing Liberation—avocado-bacon-pomegranate.
 C’mon, flash, on me…”

-We had fought a minor headwind back up Polk Street, cutting over to Van Ness as the Strasse turned ever friskier, but not without checking on my overloaded Volks Squareback enroute, bumper to bumper, glovebox to tailgate, most everywhere in between.
-That breezy resistance and a modest incline left little breathing room for further debate on the ‘sex is art’ score, much less a sidewalk tutorial on the comparative virtue of the biblical Madonna vis-à-vis Marilyn Chambers—or Jack Wrangler, for that matter.
-The only thing Sydney and I worked up along the way on erstwhile Auto Row was a powerful appetite, carried over from a lunchtime foray into the fructose-caked orchards of Nut Tree Village, seemingly days and I-80 miles ago by now.
+We had fought a minor headwind back up Polk Street, cutting over to Van Ness as the Strasse turned ever friskier, but not without checking on my overloaded Volks Squareback enroute, bumper to bumper, glovebox to tailgate.
+That breezy resistance and a modest incline left little breathing room for further debate on the ‘sex is art’ pornography score, much less a sidewalk tutorial on the comparative virtue of the biblical Madonna vis-à-vis Marilyn Chambers—or Jack Wrangler wedged in, for that matter.
+The only thing Sydney and I worked up along the way on erstwhile Auto Row was a powerful appetite, carried over from a lunchtime foray into the fructose-caked orchards of Nut Tree Village this side of Sacramento, seemingly days and I-80 miles ago by now.

 Van Ness Avenue offered forth Sub sandwich franchises, pricey steakhouses and bodega-style liquor/convenience stores on both sides of its broad, bushy median-split north-south lanes.
-Tantalizing as the prime rib and sirloin aromas were, however—even as gassed and famished as we had found ourselves—there were no lame cracks about eating a horse.
-Not when we could trot across heavy avenue traffic and feast on what was better known to be Hippo.
+Tantalizing as the prime rib and sirloin aromas were, however—even as gassed and famished as we had found ourselves—there were no lame pangs about eating a horse.
+Not when we could trot across heavy avenue traffic and feast on Hippo.
+“All right then—what

-“All right, then—what say the Stroganoffburger,” I relented, going global, figuring she figured it a due over hauling her demanding ass all the way out here.
+say a Stroganoffburger,” I relented, going global, figuring she figured it a due over hauling her demanding ass all the way out here, with nary a clue as to how she could pay for it.
 “Well done, with fries, OK?”

 “With a side of your magic French Fried Mushrooms,” she nodded to me for pre-approval from around a mammoth, circus cartoonish menu, instructing a wet-combed, red-vested waiter who stroked a razor-thin moustache that made John Waters look like Dennis Hopper.
 “And a couple of boysenberry shakes, you game?”

-“What can I say…your call,” I shook my head toward the stagy waiter who, having vainly sung the praises of their Bippyburger Special (i.e., with jack cheese, cranberries and tapioca), was scribbling and Hippo-gliding back over to the huge copper-hooded kitchen counters, center room.
+“What can I say…your call,” I shook my head toward the stagy waiter who, having vainly sung the praises of their Bippyburger Special, was scribbling and Hippo-gliding over to the huge copper-hooded kitchen counters, center room.